AhmedWaheed1/URLShortener/README.md

 # URLShortener
 APPGAINTask

-Convert Long URL to short one
+Convert Long URL to short one.

-This API made by Python Flask & MongoDB
+This API made by Python Flask & MongoDB.